mrocklin/blog/_posts/work/2019-06-23-avoid-indirection.md

 there are plenty of reasons to separate complex logic into multiple functions, particularly when there is repetition, or when some important policy is likely to change in the future.
-This is some balance to find.
+There is some balance to find here.

 Mostly, I want authors to be aware that there is a human cost to indirection that is felt more acutely by everyone reading the code except the original author.